cu-mkp/research-teaching-companion/content/resources/activity-sheets/activitysheet_hcr-instructor.md

 the historicity of materials and tools (and how to source them today), how to adapt protocols and make compromises, what counts as successful reconstruction, and how hands-on experimentation is a form of close reading.
+If conducting the advanced optional assignment, it can be used to generate a reconstruction template for students to follow when conducting later experiments.

-Encourage your students to work in groups, have them bring their results to class to eat (if safe!) together as they present their findings.
+We recommend taht you encourage your students to work in groups, have them bring their results to class to eat (if safe!) together as they present their findings.
 This is also a wonderful community-building exercise.